This post originally appeared on VICE UK.

-Full disclosure: I am a Crass fan – your band is very special to me and opened my eyes to a lot of things I wouldn't have come across without Crass, and I'd like to say thank you for that.
-Is that frustrating or boring to hear, given Crass finished over 30 years ago?
+Full disclosure: I am a Crass fan—your band is very special to me and opened my eyes to a lot of things I wouldn't have come across without Crass, and I'd like to say thank you for that.
+Is that frustrating or boring to hear, given Crass finished more than 30 years ago?
 Does it at least comfort you that people fixate on it because what you said and did back then was so powerful?

-I'm always honoured when someone expresses their thanks to Crass.
+I'm always honored when someone expresses their thanks to Crass.
 To have given a helping hand to so many is humbling.
-And yes, the thanks continue and, for some, Crass is not 30 years ago but only just found.
-Sadly the world has not changed much and the words, music and images still resound.
+And yes, the thanks continue, and, for some, Crass is not 30 years ago but only just found.
+Sadly the world has not changed much and the words, music, and images still resound.

 Your work is synonymous with what could broadly be called counterculture.
 Thanks to the wonders of the internet, counterculture is now as accessible and easy to engage in as the mainstream.
 Does that excite you?

 I'm still getting to grips with the internet, as are most people of a certain age.
 I'm impressed and excited at the possibilities of sharing information, but find myself mildly annoyed and dumbfounded at the way the whole digital world has taken over people's lives, especially the phone.
 I can never take on all the new stuff thrown at me and leave the old behind so completely.
 The two worlds can inform and balance each other.